 Those little black flecks are actually in all cotton products and a natural part of the fabric.
 When fabric is whitened and/or dyed, the small flecks take on the same color as the fabric.
 Because our Ivory cotton fabrics are not whitened or dyed, the small flecks are more apparent.

-For whites and light colors: Machine wash warm with a non-phosphate soap.
-For dark colors: Machine wash cold with a non-phosphate soap.
+Machine wash cold with a non-phosphate soap.
 For the softest towels, tumble dry low and remove promptly.
 Avoid fabric softeners, as they reduce absorbency.
-Please refer to the product label for more specific instructions.

-For our smaller rugs (21"x34 " and 2'x3'): We recommend machine washing on the gentle or delicate cycle with cold water a non-phosphate soap; do not bleach.
+For our smaller rugs: We recommend machine washing on the gentle or delicate cycle with cold water a non-phosphate soap; do not bleach.
 Tumble dry low and remove promptly.
 Do not pull loose ends; clip them with scissors.
 Cut pulled loops; do not pull.
-Please refer to the product label for more specific instructions.

-For our larger rugs (3'x5', 2.5'x8' and 5'x7'): We recommend spot cleaning only.
+For our larger rugs: We recommend spot cleaning only.
 These large rugs are too heavy to be laundered in a home washer and dryer.
-Please refer to the product label for more specific instructions.

 Decorative Pillow Covers